racedisparityaudit/style-guide/a-z.md

 Use this in the Methodology section:

-> [Download the data](#download-the-data) to see the confidence intervals for the estimates on this page.
+> Download the data to see confidence intervals for the estimates on this page.

->
-> Read more about how confidence intervals are used to judge the reliability of survey data.
+Read more about how confidence intervals are used to judge the reliability of survey data.

 <hr class="govuk-section-break govuk-section-break--visible govuk-!-margin-bottom-6">
 <h2 id="d" class="atoz-section">D</h2>

 ### Data

-Follow the [GOV.UK style guide](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#data) and write data as a singular noun.
+Follow the [GOV.UK style guide](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#data) and write data as a singular noun:

-Write ‘This data shows that…’, not ‘These data show that…’.
+‘This data shows that…’, not ‘These data show that…’.

 ### Dates

-Follow [GOV.UK’s style guide on dates](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#dates).
-Say ‘2018 to 2019’, not ‘2018/19’ or ‘2018-19’.
+Follow the [GOV.UK style guide on dates](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#dates).
+Write ‘2018 to 2019’, not ‘2018/19’ or ‘2018-19’.

 Dashes (-) and slashes (/) make it harder for users to read and don’t work well for those who use screen readers.

 #### Financial or academic years

 Let users know if you’re referring to a date range other than a calendar year:

 * The financial year ending March 2019
 * The academic year ending July 2019
 * The tax year 2017 to 2018

-Example:
+For example:

 > there were 277,378 stop and search incidents in England and Wales in the financial year ending March 2018, at a rate of 5 per 1,000 people